Natalie2509/english-for-designers/02_first_impression/my-bio.md

 # Concise tagline
 **Graphic designer, student, aspiring entrepreneur.** Recently started working as a freelancer at Authentic media.
-Specializes in creating print materials, graphic identities/brands, and content for social media.
+Specializes in creating print materials, graphic identities, and content for social media.

 ---